-- You arrange your grapefruit in a careful manner ensuring that none of it will be bruised.
-Give attention to the bottom part since it is mostly where the pressure is.
-Do not stack them so closely together.
-Crushed grapefruit affects the quality of taste and you would end up disappointed.
+- Arrange your grapefruit in carefully ensuring that none of it gets bruised.
+Give attention to the bottom part since that’s mostly where the pressure is.
+Do not stack them closely together.
+Crushed grapefruit affects how they taste and you will end up disappointed.

-- Buy good quality of grapefruit from the store (I suggest farmer’s market) or any fruit stand that you frequently go into.
-You should know, pick those that are firm, smooth, no black colors or damage.
+- Buy good quality of grapefruit from the store (I suggest the farmer’s market) or any fruit stand that you frequently go to.
+Pick those that are firm, smooth and have no black colors on them or damage.

-- Do not put your grapefruit inside a close container or plastic bags.
-It will easily get spoiled since air can’t circulate well.
-I suggest to use a mesh bag or just any open container.
+- Do not put your grapefruit inside a closed container or plastic bag.
+It will easily get spoiled since the air can’t circulate well.
+I suggest using a mesh bag or just any open container.

 Store It In The Refrigerator